AaronSun2000/AaronSun2000.github.io/_pages/about.md

 My research mainly focuses on **Trustworthy Machine Learning**.
 In my early research, I devoted myself to **backdoor attacks and their positive purposes**.
 Currently, my research centers on **trustworthy issues of generative AI** (_e.g._, LLMs and Diffusion Models).
 My long-term goal is to explore general vulnerabilities in generative AI and strive to enhance the safety and security of foundation models.

 # 🔥 News
 - *2025.04*: One paper is accepted by IJCAI 2025.
-Congratulations to Minghao.
+Congratulations to Minghao!
 - *2025.02*: One first-author paper is accepted by CVPR 2025.
 - *2024.09*: 🎉🎉 Our paper is selected as Spotlight in ECAI 2024.
 - *2024.07*: One first-author paper is accepted by ECAI 2024.

-# 📝 Publications
+# 📝 First-Author Publications

 <div class='paper-box'><div class='paper-box-image'><div><div class="badge">CVPR 2025</div><img src='images/CVPR2025-Framework.jpg' alt="sym" width="100%"></div></div>
 <div class='paper-box-text' markdown="1">